jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Implemented watermark generation based invalidation
 - Improvement: Added warn message when an invalid percentage is specified for the creation of random bboxes
 - Improvement: Added downloader and converter for europe OSM data
+- Improvement: Renamed distribution region states to more meaningful names
 - Bugfix: Fixed watermark calculation for the ADS-B datastream
 - Bugfix: Fixed Docker compose based installation with ZooKeeper >= 3.6
 - Bugfix: Updated outdated Docker compose commands in documentation